There are several ways New Relic lets you create your own integration:

-New Relic Infrastructure lets you create your own integrations using either the Flex integration tool (recommended) or by using our Integrations SDK to build your own complete Infrastructure on-host integration.
+- If you have New Relic Infrastructure, you can use our lightweight Flex integration tool (recommended) or use our Integrations SDK to build a complete Infrastructure on-host integration.

-The Integrations SDK lets you build an integration that reports custom data from hosts or services.
+Our Infrastructure Integrations SDK lets you build an on-host integration that reports custom data from your hosts or services.
 That data can then be found in New Relic Infrastructure and can be used to create custom queries and charts.

 What data can you report with an on-host integration?